trgr234/ICT_302_2019_Fall/syllabus/ICT_302_Greenhalgh_syllabus.md

 Expectations change over the course of the semester, so you will have a chance to revisit your written agreement to ensure that it accurately reflects your commitments to the course.
 You will make a pull request for your Written Agreement in the [Written Agreements folder](https://github.com/greenhas/ICT_302_2019_Fall/blob/master/assessments/CMS%20Guidebook%20Assessments/Written%20Agreements) folder of my class repository that 1) makes appropriate changes to your written agreement (or specifies that you are not making any changes) and 2) adds a justification for those changes to the bottom of your agreement.
 You will then link to your file as a Canvas submission.
 You will earn 1 point for making changes (or making it clear that you aren't making changes) and another point for providing an adequate justification for those changes.

-#### Self-Evaluation (40 points; due 15 December 2019)

-At the end of the semester, you will evaluate your own learning and performance in the class.
-You will copy [the Markdown template](https://github.com/greenhas/ICT_302_2019_Fall/blob/master/assessments/CMS%20Guidebook%20Assessments/self-evaluation_template.md) in the [CMS Guidebook Assessments folder](https://github.com/greenhas/ICT_302_2019_Fall/blob/master/assessments/CMS%20Guidebook%20Assessments) of my class repository and follow the prompts to evaluate your performance in the class.
-You will then upload the Markdown file to Canvas.
-In most cases, the grade you give yourself is the grade you will receive; however, if there are clear abuses of the privilege of self-assessment, I will adjust your grade to one that is more appropriate.

 #### Colleague Evaluation (8 points; due 15 December 2019)

+At the end of the semester, a colleague whom you have identified in your Written Agreement will evaluate your contributions to the CMS Guidebook, using the terms set out in your Written Agreement as a guide.
+They will download your Written Agreement from the [Written Agreements folder](https://github.com/greenhas/ICT_302_2019_Fall/blob/master/assessments/CMS%20Guidebook%20Assessments/Written%20Agreements) and make a copy of the document.
+Under your comments in the **How Will It Be Evaluated?** section, they will give you a score out of eight, using specific evidence from your contributions to the CMS Guidebook and its workflows and specific passages from your Written Agreement to justify that score.
+They will then email me their evaluation (along with any other evaluations they are completing) at [spencer.greenhalgh@uky.edu](mailto:spencer.greenhalgh@uky.edu).
+In most cases, the grade they give you is the grade you will receive; however, if there are clear abuses of the important process of peer-assessment, I will adjust your grade to one that is more appropriate.

 #### Dr. Greenhalgh Evaluation (6 points; completed after 15 December 2019)

+Throughout the semester, I will use personal conversations and our class tools and technologies to provide feedback on the progress of the CMS Guidebook and suggest areas for improvement.
+At the end of the semester, I will give the CMS Guidebook a score out of six based on how well it reflects course concepts and responds to my feedback throughout the semester.

 ### Learning Journal Assessments